labermt/CST136SRS03/REPORT.md

 Issues:

-Notes: Worked with Drew, Ann, Sasha, Mike
+Notes: Worked with Drew, Ann, Sasha, Mike.

+Took Static assert idea from Jen, Drew helped with math, big props to drew and jen they rock!